yuvraj2304/FIFA-World-Cup-2022/README.md

 Squad Standard Stats: A table which gives an elaborate look into each team and how they performed in the tournament.
 Opposition Standard Stats: A table which gives an elaborate look into how the opposition teams performed against a team in the tournament.
 Player Stats: A look into the performance of each player that played in the tournament.

+SOURCES
+The data has been sourced from the Official FIFA Website with the data collected and refined using high-level data collection and data-cleaning methods.

+COLLECTION METHODOLOGY
+Live data is collected by a three-person team covering each match.
+Two highly trained analysts use a proprietary video-based collection system to gather information on what happens every time a player touches the ball, which player it was and where on the pitch the action occurred.
+Alongside them, a quality control analyst has the ability to rewind the video feed frame-by-frame in order to make certain that the information being distributed is as precise and consistent as possible.
+All the FIFA World Cup match data collected is then subject to an exhaustive post-match check to ensure accuracy.